 The wax boxes for the earliest 1970 series offered the Denny McLain poster on the right side of the front panel.
 Each pack came with an “All-Star poster” and the box had a Topps production code of 1-401-37-01-0.

-The final Topps wax box sold packs for the last of the 1970 baseball card series.
+Another Topps wax box sold packs for the last of the 1970 baseball card series.
 This offered a “Story Booklet” in each pack and advertised it with an image of Pete Rose.
-The Topps production code on this box was 1-405-37-01-0 ( (Note: For the Canadian collectors, a 4th image is included showing the 1970 OPC wax box with an “extra insert in each pack”).
+The Topps production code on this box was 1-405-37-01-0.

 So… as the baseball season came to an end with the Cincinnati Reds making their last out for the 1970 World Series, the whole process would soon start again as Topps would begin their production of 1971 baseball cards.